SonOfBTC/NamadaSashaApp/README.md

 This application has been prepared by me for the purpose of interacting with Namada Blockchain.
 # Sasha Namada APP

-This is an open-source web application that interacts with the Namadac blockchain.
+This is an open-source web application that interacts with the Namada blockchain.
 It provides various features such as Faucet, retrieving bonded stake validators, finding a validator, getting validator state, checking balance, and showing the last block.

 ## Features